 Multi-touch attribution platforms

-Platforms like Google Analytics 4 or HubSpot use sophisticated algorithms and machine learning to analyse user interactions across multiple touchpoints.
+Platforms like Google Analytics 4 or HubSpot use sophisticated algorithms and machine learning to analyze user interactions across multiple touchpoints.
 They provide a more comprehensive understanding of the customer journey, attributing value to each touchpoint based on its contribution to the conversion.

 CDPs (customer data platforms)

 CDPs aggregate data from various sources to create unified customer profiles.
 These profiles provide a holistic view of individual users, enabling personalized marketing efforts and tracking user journeys across devices.